-The early homo sapiens settlers in Europe were all hunter gatherers.
+The early homo sapiens settlers in Europe were all hunter-gatherers.
 This was the norm for over 35,000 years, until some 8,500 years ago when a massive migration of farmers started flocking into Europe from the Near East.
 Then, some 4,500 years, came the third major migration into Europe from the Russian steppes.
 These migrants were the so-called Yamnaya people, which were master horse herders.
 The Yamnaya also employed sophisticated technology for the time, like wheeled carriages, and knew how to tender to flocks of livestock like sheep and cattle.
 Incidentally, ZME Science reported last week how this third tribe may actually be comprised of two genetically distinct lineages, meaning there were four founding tribes of modern Europeans, not three like the current consensus suggests.

-Reich and team came up with some very interesting results.
+Reich and the team came up with some very interesting results.
 After humans in Europe started to farm, a certain gene called SLC22A4 proved most useful.
 This gene encodes a protein that helps absorb more of the amino acid called ergothioneine, found in wheat and other crops.
 Those who had the genes had more chances to survive and pass on their genes.
-Previously, researchers posited that human became able to digest milk once they raised cattle.
+Previously, researchers posited that humans became able to digest milk once they raised cattle.
 LCT, a gene that aids milk digestion, got spread out through natural selection around 4,500 years ago.
 It could be that raising cattle wasn’t that widespread until the Yamnaya came around the same time.

-On height, the researchers found Anatolian farmers were taller than hunter gathers, and the Yamnaya taller still.
+On height, the researchers found Anatolian farmers were taller than hunter-gathers, and the Yamnaya taller still.
 Northern Europeans inherited a larger amount of Yamnaya DNA, which might explain why they’re so tall, on average.
 For the future, Reich and colleagues plan to analyze even more European DNA to uncover more natural selection effects.
 “I think in the future we can do this everywhere in the world, not just in Europe,” Dr. Reich told the NY Times.

 “It is looking at our genes and how the interactions and innovations through history have shaped who Europeans are today.”